-Your Secure Cloudn also attaches a great deal of importance to security.
+Your Secure Cloud also attaches a great deal of importance to security.
 Here, the data is encrypted on the user’s computer.
+Launched in 2014, the solution stores all data on secure servers located in Germany.
 The Dropbox alternative’s chat functions, group managements, and the possibility of creating a Wiki page, all make project work with several employees easier.
 In the activity overview, you can also see changes to the individual libraries in which Your Secure Cloud stores your files.

-Access to your personal “Your Secure Cloud” online storage is possible either via the web application or via the clients allocated by the provider for macOS, Linux, Windows, iOS, and Android.
-After a 14-day trial period, you need a paid subscription in order to continue using the service.
-Private customers therefore get 10 GB of personal storage space for approx. £2 a month (or they can increase to 100 GB for approx. £8 per month).
+Access to your personal ‘Your Secure Cloud’ online storage is possible either via the web application or via the clients allocated by the provider for macOS, Linux, Windows, iOS, and Android.
+After a 14-day trial period, you need a paid subscription to continue using the service.
+Private customers therefore get 10 GB of personal storage space for approx. £2 a month (or they can increase up to 100 GB for approx. £9 per month).
 For teams of 2 to 10 people, you pay from £4 per user per month for 50 GB of storage in the business model.

 |Server location is in Germany – your files are safe under German data protection regulations||No storage space offered for free|

 |Very high data security through encryption before, during, and after transmission; additional password protection for folders is also possible||Storage space is comparatively expensive|

 Cloud storage services in direct comparison